david-lafontant/WeatherPWA/README.md

 - run `npm i` to install all the dependencies required
 - run `npm run dev` to run in the browser
+- Enter the name of a city in the input field and press `Enter`

 ## Author